-The RequiredProfiles object contains properties (of type object) that are named to match the name of the profile to be included.
+The RequiredProfiles object contains object properties that are named to match the name of the profile to be included.
 Each of these sub-objects contains the properties listed below.

-Property Туре Description Repository string A URI providing the location of the repository that contains the JSON file(s) to be included.
+Property Туре Description Repository string A URI providing the location of the repository that contains the JSON files to be included.
 The filenames of the JSON files contained in the repository are expected to follow the Redfish interoperability profile filename conventions.
 If absent, the repository location shall be the Redfish profile repository (http://redfish.dmtf.org/profiles).
 MinVersion string The minimum version required by this Redfish profile.
-The version shall be represented using a
+The version shall be represented using a <major>.<minor>.<errata> format, including an optional errata version.
+If this property is absent, the minimum value shall be 1.0.0.</errata></minor></major>